Skorpinakos/IoT-GreenHouse/README.md

 ### Features

 + Secure login with encrypted passwords in the database
-+ See the most recent greenhouse and plant measurement
++ View the most recent greenhouse and plant measurements
-+ Full o(er(i)ew o)f e(ery g)reenhouse including a digital twin (table of plants with colored cells corresponding to the plant's health)
++ Full overview of every greenhouse including a digital twin (table of plants with colored cells corresponding to the plant's health)
 + Plot showing the growth (size and leaf density) of each plant with time
-+ Automatic reload of the plant and greenhouse page as soon as a new measurement arri(es, u)sing a public MQTT broker and the node.js MQTT interface
++ Automatic reload of the plant and greenhouse page as soon as a new measurement arrives, using a public MQTT broker and the node.js MQTT interface
 + Email notification to the user after the completion of each new measurement
 + Create custom test database with Python
 + Start a new measurement in a remote greenhouse with the press of a button